Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons17.md

 ## Conclusion
 - In this lesson, we learned how to reset the funders array by either iterating through its elements or creating a new zero-sized array.
 This step is crucial for completing the `withdraw` function and ensuring the contract's data is properly managed.

+## 🧑‍💻 Test yourself
+1. 📕 Why is it important to reset the funders array when implementing the withdraw function?

+2. 🧑‍💻 Create a method expensiveReset that resets an array using the iteration method.